Get free weekly resources from us!

 Celebrate the seasons with this interactive bulletin board.

-Trace the forearm and hand of each child on four different sheets of blue construction paper.
+Trace the forearm and hand of each child on four different sheets of brown construction paper.
 Label different papers “spring,” “summer,” “winter,” or “fall.”
-Have children use fingerprints or dot stickers to create pictures for each season, such as the following:
+Have children use painted fingerprints or dot stickers to create leafy, flowery, or snowy “tree branches” from their arm tracing for each season, such as the following:

-• Spring—light green to make buds and leaves;
+• Spring—light green and other bright colors to make buds, blossoms, and leaves;

 • Summer—dark green to make a very green tree;